AjobsTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello as no permission for owner, no permission for group and all permissions for others
+a script that sets the mode of the file hello to -rwxr-x-wx